Magnus-droid/UTokyo-Cyber-Security-Project/README.md

    Alternatively tools like [Advanced IP Scanner](https://www.advanced-ip-scanner.com/) can be used.
 3) Once the attacker has identified an attackable IoT device, the RPi can be directed at the target's IP address and begin ARP-spoofing.
-4) The target will now start to send packets to the RPi, which can be read using tshark.
+4) The target will now start to send packets to the RPi, which can be read using scapy.